 To assess durability in a single season, we put these kayaks through the rigors they would see in all kinds of likely usage scenarios and considered their construction and what we observed during outings.
-The chart below demonstrates our findings, judgments, and reflections.

 To mimic many seasons-worth of use in a single paddle season, we used these kayaks as much as possible in as many conditions as we could hunt down.
 We dragged them across rocky beaches and boulders, threw them in our cars and on the ground, paddled them across submerged logs and rocks and on windy days.
 We invited rowdy kids to assemble and pack them up.
 We filled them with gear and dogs of all sizes.
 Kayaks with a fabric exterior held up better to the abuse of sharp objects both submerged and on land.
-Those include the Aquaglide, Sevylor, and AdvancedFrame.
-The rigid, origami Oru was also a champion in this category.
+Those include the Aquaglide, Sevylor, and both AdvancedFrame boats.
+The rigid, origami Oru is also a champion in this category.